Canada Adventure Trip Overview

 Western Canada is a land like nowhere else in the world.
 From the pristine alpine lakes of Alberta to the towering peaks of British Columbia, this road trip stretches across two incredible Canadian provinces.
 Hike through lush forest, soak in hot springs, and trek across glaciers in stunning Banff National Park in Alberta.
 In beautiful British Columbia horseback ride through glacial carved valleys, mountain bike down the best trails in Canada at Whistler and zip-line through coastal mountain forests.
-There’s no end to the outdoor adventure from white water rafting the Kicking Horse River to skiing on Blackcomb Glacier.
+There’s no end to the outdoor adventure from white water rafting the Kicking Horse River to riding the gondola on Blackcomb Glacier.
 Visit a wolf sanctuary to learn about conservation efforts!

 This summer program for high school students is the perfect combination of natural beauty and adventure activities to discover the best Western Canada has to offer!

 During this program, you will…